 Then use sox to generate a WAV file and play it with aplay:

-"Device or resource busy" - If you get a "Device or resource busy" message, that means someone else (like pulseaudio) is using the soundcard.
-In that case "-D pulse" might work.
-See Killing pulseaudio.
+"Device or resource busy" - If you get a "Device or resource busy" message, that means someone else (like pipewire) is using the soundcard.
+See Killing pipewire.

 "Channels count non available" - The one tricky thing about aplay is that the WAV file format must match the exact format that the device expects.
 If you get a "Channels count non available" message from aplay, then the format doesn't match.

-The various troubleshooting sections will point out when pulseaudio may be getting in the way.
-They will then suggest checking out the Killing pulseaudio section for various ways to get rid of it.
+The various troubleshooting sections will point out when pipewire and pulseaudio may be getting in the way.
+They will then suggest checking out the Killing pipewire section for various ways to get rid of them.

 fluidsynth is a software synthesizer or "softsynth".
 It can convert MIDI data into sound by using a "soundfont".
 On an apt-based distro (Debian, Ubuntu, Mint...), you can do the following to get fluidsynth and a soundfont (fluid-soundfont-gm) installed: